hvuSyslogic/NISTscan/README.md

 * 5 GB of hard drive space (for storing scanned images)

-## Pre-requisites for building NISTscan
+## Pre-requisites for Building NISTscan

 NISTscan utilizes the third-party Atalasoft DotTWAIN** library to support scanning using TWAIN-compliant devices.
 The DotTWAIN library (version 10.7 or higher) must be installed, along with a valid license (full or trial), prior to building the NISTscan project.
 Please see http://www.atalasoft.com for more information.